K\"ahler metrics via Lorentzian Geometry in dimension four: Shear and twist

 vanishes identically if and only if the orthogonal complement $\kk^{\perp}$ of $\kk$ is integrable.
 We will be interested in the diametrically opposed situation where the frame independent twist function $|\ii|$ is nowhere vanishing, so that $\kk^{\perp}$ is nowhere integrable: at any $p \in M$, there is \emph{no} embedded submanifold $S$ containing $p$ such that $T_qS = \kk_q^{\perp}$ for all $q \in S$.
 We record this analysis together with a related result, proven in \cite{hp13}. \begin{lemma} If a unit length vector field $\kk$ on a Riemannian $3$-manifold is complete, has geodesic flow, and \emph{$\text{Ric}(\kk,\kk) > 0$}, then $\kk^{\perp}$ is nowhere integrable.
 The latter occurs if and only if $\kk$ is everywhere twisting. \end{lemma}

-Next, we record the following well-known lemma, omitting its standard proof. \begin{lemma} A unit length vector field on a Riemannian $3$-manifold is a Killing vector field if and only if it is geodesic, divergence-free, and shear-free. \end{lemma} These last two lemmas will be applied only in Section \ref{warp}.
+Next, we record the following well-known lemma, omitting its standard proof. \begin{lemma} A unit length vector field on a Riemannian $3$-manifold is a Killing vector field if and only if it is geodesic, divergence-free, and shear-free. \end{lemma} The last two lemmas will only be applied in Section \ref{warp}.

-Returning to the setting of a null vector field $\kk$ with pre-geodesic flow on a Lorentzian $4$-manifold $(M,g)$, analogous results hold.
-First, integrability of $\kk^{\perp}$ is still equivalent to the vanishing of the twist function of $\kk$.
-Indeed, letting $\{\kk,\xx,\yy\}$ denote, as before, a local frame of the orthogonal complement $\kk^{\perp}$, with $\xx,\yy$ being two orthonormal vector fields orthogonal to $\kk$, it follows by Frobenius' theorem that $\kk^{\perp}$ is integrable if and only if

-However, as $\kk$ is null and pre-geodesic, $g(\kk,[\kk,\xx]) = g(\kk,[\kk,\yy]) = 0$, as can be seen by writing the Lie brackets using the (torsion-free) Levi-Civita connection, and applying its compatibility with the metric.
-Therefore, just as in the three-dimensional Riemannian setting, \emph{on a Lorentzian $4$-manifold the integrability of $\kk^{\perp}$ of a null pre-geodesic vector field $\kk$ is completely determined by the vanishing of the twist function $|\ii| = |g(\kk,[\xx,\yy])|$.} Moreover, an identical and well known result to Lemma \ref{lemma:Ray} holds; see, e.g. \cite{AA} for a proof. \begin{lemma} If a null vector field $\kk$ with geodesic flow on a Lorentzian $4$-manifold is complete and \emph{$\text{Ric}(\kk,\kk) > 0$}, then $\kk^{\perp}$ is nowhere integrable.
+Similarly, \emph{On a Lorentzian $4$-manifold the integrability of $\kk^{\perp}$, for a null pre-geodesic vector field $\kk$, is completely determined by the vanishing of the twist function $|\ii| = |g(\kk,[\xx,\yy])|$} (see \cite[Ch.
+5]{o1995}).
+Moreover, a well-known result holds in analogy with Lemma \ref{lemma:Ray}; see, e.g. \cite{AA} for a proof. \begin{lemma} If a null vector field $\kk$ with geodesic flow on a Lorentzian $4$-manifold is complete and \emph{$\text{Ric}(\kk,\kk) > 0$}, then $\kk^{\perp}$ is nowhere integrable.
 The latter occurs if and only if $\kk$ is everywhere twisting. \end{lemma}